 Some people with gender dysphoria have a strong and persistent desire to live according to their gender identity, rather than their biological sex.
 These people are sometimes called transsexual or trans people.
 Some trans people have treatment to make their physical appearance more consistent with their gender identity.

 The first signs of gender dysphoria can appear at a very young age.
 For example, a child may refuse to wear typical boys' or girls' clothes, or dislike taking part in typical boys' or girls' games and activities.

-In most cases, this type of behaviour is just a normal part of growing up and will pass in time, but for those with gender dysphoria it persists into later childhood and through to adulthood.
+In most cases, this type of behaviour is just part of growing up and will pass in time, but for those with gender dysphoria it continues through childhood and into adulthood.

 Read more about the symptoms of gender dysphoria.

-If you think you or your child may have gender dysphoria, see your GP.
+See your GP if you think you or your child may have gender dysphoria.

-Your GP may refer you to a specialist team in a Gender Identity Clinic (GIC).
+If necessary, they can refer you to a specialist Gender Identity Clinic (GIC).
 Staff at these clinics can carry out a personalised assessment and provide any support you need.
-They can also offer advice about the treatment options available to you.

 Treatment for gender dysphoria